Government spending

 Government spending or expenditure includes all government consumption, investment, and transfer payments.
 In national income accounting, the acquisition by governments of goods and services for current use, to directly satisfy the individual or collective needs of the community, is classed as government final consumption expenditure.
 Government acquisition of goods and services intended to create future benefits, such as infrastructure investment or research spending, is classed as government investment (government gross capital formation).
 These two types of government spending, on final consumption and on gross capital formation, together constitute one of the major components of gross domestic product.

 Spending by a government that issues its own currency is nominally self-financing.
-However, under a full employment assumption, to acquire resources produced by its population without potential inflationary pressures, removal of purchasing power must occur via government borrowing, taxes, custom duties, the sale or lease of natural resources, and various fees like national park entry fees or licensing fees.
+However, under a full employment assumption, to acquire resources produced by its population without potential inflationary pressures, removal of purchasing power must occur via government borrowing, taxes, custom duties, the sale and lease of natural resources, and various fees like national park entry fees and licensing fees.
 When these sovereign governments choose to temporarily remove spent money by issuing securities in its place, they pay interest on the money borrowed.
 Changes in government spending are a major component of fiscal policy used to stabilize the macroeconomic business cycle.

 Public expenditure is spending made by the government of a country on collective or individual needs and wants of public goods and public services, such as pension, healthcare, security, education subsidies, emergency services, infrastructure, etc. Until the 19th century, public expenditure was limited due to laissez faire philosophies.
 In the 20th century, John Maynard Keynes argued that the role of public expenditure was pivotal in determining levels of income and distribution in the economy.
 Public expenditure plays an important role in the economy as it establishes fiscal policy and provides public goods and services for households and firms.